Ever found yourself wanting to squish and squeeze a cute baby? Turns out there’s a good reason why!

 While the study sounds like a bit of fun, the results indicate that affectionate aggression is actually important for survival.

 “If you find yourself incapacitated by how cute a baby is, so much so that you simply can’t take care of it, that baby is going to starve.
 Cute aggression may serve as a tempering mechanism that allows us to function and actually take care of something we might first perceive as overwhelmingly cute.”

 Imagine being so cute that you cause your parents to stop feeding you…nature is weird!

 So next time you find yourself in the presence of a cute baby, be prepared!
 Affectionate aggression could hit at any moment.

-Have you ever experienced affectionate aggression?
+Have you ever experienced affectionate aggression and just love to squeeze a cute baby or pet?
 Let us know in the comments.